Harry Crosby: The Fire Princess

 They met for sex as often as her eight days in Venice would allow.
-He would later call her the "Youngest Princess of the Sun" and the "Fire Princess".
-She was also from a prominent Boston family who first settled in Provincetown on Cape Cod in 1690.
+He later called her the "Youngest Princess of the Sun" and the "Fire Princess".
+She was also from a prominent Boston family which first settled in Provincetown, Massachusetts in 1690.
 Josephine inspired Crosby's next collection of poems, which he dedicated to her, titled Transit of Venus.
 In a letter dated July 24, 1928, Crosby detailed the affair to his mother, in whom he had always confided:

 Josephine and Crosby had an ongoing affair until June 21, 1929, when she married Albert Smith Bigelow.
 Their affair was over—until August, when Josephine contacted Crosby and they rekindled the affair as her husband became a first- year graduate student of architecture at Harvard.
 Unlike his wife Caresse, Josephine was quarrelsome and prone to fits of jealousy.
 She bombarded Crosby with half-incoherent cables and letters, anxious to set the date for their next tryst.

 Visit to United States

 On November 20, 1929, the Crosbys returned to the United States aboard the RMS Mauretania for a visit and the Harvard-Yale football game.
-Crosby and Josephine met and traveled to Detroit, where they checked into the expensive ($12 a day—about $ today) Book-Cadillac Hotel as Mr. and Mrs Harry Crane.
+Crosby and Josephine met and traveled to Detroit, where they checked into the expensive ($12 a day— or $ modern value) Book-Cadillac Hotel as Mr. and Mrs Harry Crane.
 For four days, they took meals in their room, smoked opium, and had sex.

 On December 7, 1929, the lovers returned to New York, where Josephine said she was going to return to Boston and her husband.
 Crosby's friend Hart Crane threw a party that evening to celebrate his completion after seven years of his poem, The Bridge.
 The Black Sun Press was scheduled to publish it the next week, and he wanted to bid Crosby and Caresse bon voyage, since they were due to sail back to France the next week.
 Among the guests present were Margaret Robson, Malcolm Cowley, Walker Evans, E. E. Cummings, and William Carlos Williams.
 The party went on until nearly dawn.
 Crosby and Caresse made plans to see Crane again before they left for Europe on December 10 to attend the popular Broadway play Berkeley Square.

 On December 9, Josephine, who instead of returning to Boston, had stayed with one of her bridesmaids in New York, sent a 36-line poem to Harry Crosby, who was staying with Caresse at the Savoy-Plaza Hotel.
 The last line of the poem read "Death is our marriage".

 On the same day, Harry Crosby wrote his final entry in his journal: "One is not in love unless one desires to die with one's beloved.
 There is only one happiness it is to love and to be loved."